Crafting the right checkout process is not as easy and quick as it seems. Currently, there are two main scenarios for checkouts:

 Magento 2 Commerce (EE): 2.2–2.3

-The handy and convenient extension could be quickly customized with an intuitive builder.
+The handy and convenient extension could be quickly customized with the intuitive builder.
 Merchants may choose from various adaptive and conversion-friendly layouts, set up it quickly, and track performance in the built-in analytics section that helps analyze the sales funnel on every step and form.

 Magento 2 Open Source (CE): not specified